vramework/vramework/packages/schedule/README.md

-# @vramework/scheduler
+# @pikku/scheduler

-This package is part of @vramework/mono and is responsible for scheduling tasks in vramework.
+This package is part of @pikku/mono and is responsible for scheduling tasks in pikku.